razorpay/blade/rfcs/2021-19-02-units-for-typography-and-layout.md

    ```
 * Now if we increase the browser font size **everything** will remain **unchanged** to the browser font size since everything is in absolute units.
 [Try it out here](https://codesandbox.io/s/scaling-test-szi8i)

-Now let's see how things look when we increase the browsers default font size
+Let's see how things look when we increase the browsers default font size

 <img alt="Layout and typography at increased font size" src="./images/unit-font-size-increased.png" width="400px">

-Now let's see how things look when we zoom to 200% in the browser
+Let's see how things look when we zoom to 200% in the browser

 <img alt="Layout and typography at 200% zoom" src="./images/unit-zoom.png" width="400px">